Adelaide Neilson: Stage career

 In the spring of 1865, after having received some instruction from the veteran actor John Ryder, she appeared at Sarah Thorne's Theatre Royal (Margate), long a training-school for novices, where she made a favourable impression.
 In 1865, at Theatre Royal (Margate), she appeared as Julia in The Hunchback, a character with which her name was long to be associated.

 For the next few years, she played at London and provincial theatres in various roles, including Rosalind, Amy Robsart and Rebecca (in Ivanhoe), Beatrice, Viola and Isabella (in Measure for Measure).
 In July 1865 she was brought out at the New Royalty Theatre, London, in the character of Juliet.
 Her achievement was not considered extraordinary, but it attracted some favourable attention, and she was able to continue with acting.
 She was a part of a production of The Huguenot Captain by Watts Phillips given by the Princess Theatre on 2 July 1866.
 Neilson played the role of the heroine Gabrielle de Savigny.
 In November 1866 she received favourable reviews for her portrayal of Victorine, another character in The Huguenot Captain.
 This time the play was performed at the Adelphi Theatre.
 She also played Nelly Armroyd, in Lost in London.
 Phillips was pleased with her acting; so was the critic Joseph Knight and the dramatist John Westland Marston; and all of them promoted her career.

 In 1868 she had become an experimental travelling star, acting Rosalind, Bulwer's Pauline, and Knowles' Julia; but she was not successful at first, and during the next three or four years she took a variety of jobs, sometimes acting in metropolitan stock companies, and sometimes taking better positions.
 One of the expedients that she early adopted was that of a dramatic recital, given at St. James' Hall, London.
 Long afterwards she repeated that recital in America, with brilliant effect.
 Some of the parts that she played, at various London theatres, were: Lillian, in Dr Marston's Life for Life; Madame Vidal, in A Life Chase, by John Oxenford and Horace Wigan; and Mary Belton, in Uncle Dick's Darling.
-In 1870 she gained a conspicuous success as Amy Robsart, a part that suited her well, in a play based on Sir Walter Scott's novel Kenilworth; and in 1871 she obtained critical admiration as Rebecca, in a play based on Sir Walter Scott's Ivanhoe.
+In 1870 she gained a conspicuous success as the eponymous heroine Amy Robsart, a part that suited her well, in a new play adaptation of Sir Walter Scott's novel Kenilworth by Andrew Halliday; and in 1871 she obtained critical admiration as Rebecca, in a play based on Sir Walter Scott's Ivanhoe.